illixion/vscode-vibrancy-continued/README.md

 * auto : Automatically switch with system version.
 * acrylic : (Windows 10 only) Fluent Design blur.
 * under-window, fullscreen-ui, appearance-based, light, dark, titlebar, selection, menu, popover, sidebar, medium-light, ultra-dark: (MacOS only)
-  * Note that many of these types will be deprecated in VSC 1.86

 #### vscode_vibrancy.opacity